2 Chronicles 9 – More Achievements of Solomon

 i.
 According to tradition – fanciful stories, perhaps – the queen of Sheba wanted a son by Solomon, and he obliged her.
 Her child was named Menilek, and he became the ancestor of all subsequent Ethiopian monarchs.

 The weight of gold that came to Solomon yearly was six hundred and sixty-six talents of gold, besides what the traveling merchants and traders brought.
 And all the kings of Arabia and governors of the country brought gold and silver to Solomon.

 a.
 Six hundred and sixty-six talents of gold: This is a vast amount of gold, which came to Solomon yearly.
 One commentator sets the value of the 666 talents of gold at $281,318,400.
 According to the 2016 price of gold ($1269 an ounce) the value would be $1,019,565,360.
 This speaks not only to the great wealth of Solomon, but it also makes him one of the only two people in the Bible associated with the number 666.

 i.
 The other Biblical connection to 666 is the end-times world dictator and opponent of God and His people often known as the Antichrist (Revelation 13:18).
 In fact, the Revelation passage specifically says that the number 666 is the number of a man, and the man may be Solomon.

 ii.
 This isn’t to say that Solomon was the Antichrist or that the coming Antichrist will be some weird reincarnation of Solomon.
 But it may indicate that the Antichrist may not be someone purely evil from the very beginning.
 Instead, he may be like Solomon – a good man corrupted.

 b.
 Besides what the traveling merchants and traders brought: Solomon received more than 666 talents of gold a year.
-The 666 talents was just his beginning salary.
+The amount of 666 talents was just his beginning or base salary.

 2. (15-28) Examples of Solomon’s wealth and prosperity.